-Our eight traditional residence halls house primarily first-year and sophomore students in single, double, and triple rooms.
-Each residence hall offers a main lounge area, smaller floor lounges, kitchenette facilities, study rooms, laundry, exercise equipment, and vending services.
-Seven of our residence halls offer suite-style living where four to eight residents share a common bathroom.
-One residence hall is corridor style where each wing of a floor shares a bathroom.
+Our eight traditional residence halls house primarily first-year and sophomore students in single, double and triple rooms.
+Each residence hall offers lounge areas, kitchenette facilities, study rooms, laundry, exercise equipment and vending services.
+Seven of our residence halls offer suite-style living where four to nine residents share a common bathroom.
+One residence hall is corridor-style where each wing of a floor shares bathrooms.
 All students living in the residence halls are required to be on the unlimited meal plan.
-Regardless of age, all residence halls are drug and alcohol free facilities.
-Students can also choose to live on Gender-Neutral, Substance-Free, and All-Women’s floors.
+Regardless of age, all residence halls are drug and alcohol-free facilities.
+Students can also choose to live in one of nine special-interest communities.

-The Room & Board Agreement is signed by each student when they enter their living experience at Skidmore their first-year.
-The agreement outlines the policies set in place that we hold students accountable for as a resident of our campus.
+The Residential Life Handbook document is a comprehensive guide outlining the policies set in place that we hold students accountable for as residents of our campus.

 Packing List: What to Bring and What Not to Bring

 Many national retailers offer "what to bring" lists for a college room/apartment.
 However, these lists often include prohibited and/or dangerous items.
 Please review the Residence Hall Packing List to see how you should prepare for living in a residence hall.

 FAQs for Living in the Residence Halls